How to create your own fonts and edit TrueType fonts

 fonts

 Give your new font a unique name otherwise it will not install properly in Windows later on.
-This name is not the name of the file, it’s what will be shown inside programs, etc. For example, Times New Roman is the font family name and the file name is actually timesbd.ttf.
+This name is not the name of the file; it’s the font name that will be shown inside programs, etc. For example, Times New Roman is the font family name and the file name is actually timesbd.ttf.

 You’ll now see the glyph overview window, which is where you can actually draw in your letters.
 Double click on the cell with the caption “A” and you’ll now be brought to the glyph edit window.
 Choose Contour from the Insert menu to start creating your letters.